shin-ee-chen/Generative-causal-explanations-of-black-box-classifiers/README.md

 # How to start
 ### Running one script to get results
-We provide one single python file for generating all the results (including figure 5ab in the original paper for information flow and comparison of accuracies).
+We provide a notebook (results.ipynb) to easily reproduce obtained results (this should be sufficient), and one single python file for generating all the results (including figure 5ab in the original paper for information flow and comparison of accuracies).
 Running the following command will save all plots to the figures/ folder:
 ```
 python generate_figures.py
 ```